COVID-related staffing issues force more Philly schools to go virtual

 - The union argued that would give time to put in place more COVID-19 mitigation measures.

-Robin Cooper, the president of the district's principals union — Commonwealth Association of School Administators Local 502 — also supports districtwide virtual learning.
+Robin Cooper, the president of the district's principals union — Commonwealth Association of School Administrators Local 502 — also supports districtwide virtual learning.

 - Cooper told The Philadelphia Inquirer that many of her members don't have the staff or equipment to do regular cleanings.
 "We're now behind the eight ball, operating in a reactive manner."

-Note: Editor's note: This piece was updated with the latest number of schools switching to virtual learning.